qbg/syntax-rules/README.md

 `+guard` directive.
 The :with option takes a pattern and a template; its semantics are equivalent to that of a `+pattern` directive.
 See the second `plet` example for a definition of a syntax class.

+`#'qbg.syntax-rules/defsyntax-case` is the syntax-case version of `defsyntax-rules`.
+That is, instead of a template there is an expression to execute when the corresponding rule matches.

 ## Builtin syntax classes